Scalable Vector Graphics (SVG) images are quickly becoming one of the most popular image formats for displaying logos on websites.

 Will we see SVG support in WordPress?

 The WordPress community started discussing SVG files back in 2013, but there are still problems to solve.
 For example, the most popular way to support SVG files is the the SVG Sanitizer library.
-That library only supports PHP 7, and WordPress still supports PHP 5.6.
+That library only supports PHP 7, and a lot of WordPress sites are still on PHP 5.6.

 WordPress SVG Files and Plugins